httptoolkit/httpolyglot/README.md

 # Connection protocol judgment

-Determine if the connection is tls.
+Determine if the connection is over tls.

 ```js
 const istls = "encrypted" in req.socket;